croquelois/aoc-2020-go/README.md

-# aoc-2020-go
+# aoc-2019-go

-Advent Of Code 2020 in GO Language
+Advent of code 2020 - Go

+This year for the Advent of Code, I've decided to learn Go.